snowdj/stochastic_process_notes/_drafts/lab2.md

 #### Scope

-When calling a function, information (above) regarding the function is placed in the stack directly above the caller function.
+- When calling a function, information (mentioned above) is placed in the stack directly above the calling function.
-Every Java program begins execution from a special function called ``main``.
-Therefore, it is the first thing placed on the stack.

-*** TODO: complete this section ***
+- When a variable is declared, each variable has associated **scope**.
+- The local variables are accessible only inside the currently executing function and are stored in the stack
+- The global variables are stored in the heap and are accessible from the executing function depending on the scope of the function

 ***Some more topics:***
 - Differences with R